FOR IMMEDIATE RELEASE

-The latest episode in the American Chemical Society’s new video series, Prized Science: How the Science Behind ACS Awards Impacts Your Life, is on “green gasoline.”
-That’s gas made from corn, cornstalks, sugarcane, and other crops.
-It also is fuel made in more environmentally friendly ways.
-The previous episode focused on the possibility that life on Mars seeded life on Earth.
-Both are available without charge at the Prized Science website, YouTube, iTunes and on DVD.
-Green Gasoline features research of Vincent D’Amico, Emiel van Broekhoven, Ph.D., and Juha Jakkula, winners of the 2010 ACS Award for Affordable Green Chemistry.
-They developed a process to make gasoline in a more environmentally-friendly way.
+The latest episode in the American Chemical Society’s new video series, Prized Science: How the Science Behind ACS Awards Impacts Your Life, focuses on research that helped shrink the size of computer chips.
+These smaller, but light-years more powerful chips, are at the basis of the ongoing revolution in consumer electronics and the computerization of the rest of society.
+Previous episodes of Prized Science explore “green gasoline” and the possibility that life on Mars seeded life on Earth.
+The series is available without charge at the Prized Science website, YouTube, iTunes and on DVD.
 ACS encourages educators, schools, museums, science centers, news organizations, and others to embed links to Prized Science on their websites.

 The Chemistry of Sourdough Bread